arwasayegh/OysterCardData/01_data_manipulation.md

 ## Data Fusion
 ### Distance Data

-Since we have the origin, destination, and mode for each journey, best way I can of for adding distance data is using Google Distance Matrix API.
-To do so there exist four data prepartion steps before extracting data efficiently.
+Since we have the origin, destination, and mode for each journey, best way I can think of for adding distance data is using Google Distance Matrix API.
+To do so there exist six data prepartion steps before extracting data efficiently. (error in distances?)

 1- prepare origin/destination data in the form of station name (with + instead of spaces when the name has two or more words), the word "station", and the word "london" e.g. origin Goodge Street would be "Goodge+Street+Station+London".

-2- prepare the journey mode based on Google definitions 3- prepare a list of all origin/destination/mode pairs in the data set 4- request an API key for the Distance Matrix
+2- prepare the journey mode based on Google definitions

+3- prepare a list of all origin/destination/mode pairs in the data set

+4- request an API key for the Distance Matrix

-5- prepare a function that calls the url for each origin/destination/mode pair and extracts the distance 6- apply the function on each unique record and merge the final data set with the original oyster data set (all records).
+5- prepare a function that calls the url for each origin/destination/mode pair and extracts the distance

+6- apply the function on each unique record and merge the final data set with the original oyster data set (all records).